Vitamin D – The Sunshine Vitamin

 It is known as the sunshine vitamin because,

 quite literally, we absorb this from being outside in the sun.
 Unfortunately, it is impossible to gauge the quantities of vitamin D absorbed from the sun or how long we need to stay out, especially when you have to factor in the time of day you are outdoors, your age, and how fair or dark your skin is maybe.
-Between October and early March, we do not make enough of the vitamin from sunlight alone.
+We do not make enough of the vitamin from sunlight alone between October and early March.

 The signs of Vitamin D deficiency include